Klinogicare® StarLab

 03

-An athlete’s salary (step 01), paid during the absence period (step 02), results in direct financial loss with each injury.
-Multiplying this by the number of injuries per season gives an estimate of total losses.
-Klinogicare StarLab is designed to reduce these losses.
+The athlete's salary (point 01), paid throughout the time out (point 02), creates a direct financial loss for each injury.
+Multiplying this figure by the number of injuries in the season gives an estimate of total losses.
+Klinogicare® StarLab is designed to provide objective data that can help the medical team better manage the athlete's risk and availability.

-Regular biochemical monitoring shifts teams from reactive decision-making to proactive risk management, which directly affects injury reduction and improved sporting performance.
+Periodic biochemical monitoring can help teams move from reactive decisions to proactive risk management, which may contribute to fewer injuries and improved sports performance.

 01 / 05